 Did you know...

 Here's three facts that may surprise you about Sir Lenny Henry

 - He voiced Dre Head, a shrunken head, in the film adaptation of Harry Potter and the Prisoner of Azkaban.

-- He has an MA in screenwriting for television and film and is studying for a PHD on the role of black people in the media.
+- He has an MA in screenwriting for television and film and a PHD on the role of black people in the media.